SM City Urdaneta Central: Amenities

 The mall hosts major anchors such as The SM Store and SM Supermarket.
-The mall features a cinema complex and a food court located on the third floor, as well as wellness and service outlets such as banks and telecom providers.
+The mall contains a cinema complex and a food court located on the third floor, as well as wellness and service outlets such as banks and telecom providers.
 Government services are also available inside the mall, including a Philippine Statistics Authority branch for civil registry and national ID processing, and a satellite police clearance desk established under an agreement between the Philippine National Police and SM Supermalls to improve access to frontline services.

 Transport and accessibility

 SM City Urdaneta Central is situated along MacArthur Highway, a primary thoroughfare connecting major towns and cities in Pangasinan.
-The mall is well-served by various modes of public transportation, including jeepneys, buses, and UV Express vans.
+The mall is serviced by various modes of public transportation, including jeepneys, buses, and UV Express vans.